Macros | |

 Define to determine if code is being built for 32 bit Sparc processors from Sun.

-If this define exists, then you are creating code that runs on the Sparc line of 32 bit processors.
+If this define exists, then the code runs on the Sparc line of 32 bit processors.
 Sun servers will have this define present.

 #define BURGER_SPARC64 |